Are you familiar with the term LinkedIn Open Networker, or LION?

-First, let’s start with…
+First, let’s start with answering this question:

 What is a LinkedIn Open Networker (LION)?

-I lean towards the middle and would recommend this for anyone who wants to use LinkedIn to generate more leads and sales for their business.
+I lean towards the middle and recommend this approach to anyone who wants to use LinkedIn to generate more leads and sales for their business.

-Benefits of Having a Large LinkedIn Network
+Benefits of having a large LinkedIn network

 Unless those criteria are met, you will not show up in the search results of someone looking for what you offer.